Campral Side Effects

 Note: This page contains information about the side effects of acamprosate.
 Some of the dosage forms included on this document may not apply to the brand name Campral.

 Not all side effects for Campral may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to acamprosate: oral tablet delayed release, oral tablet enteric coated

-Along with its needed effects, some unwanted effects may be caused by acamprosate (the active ingredient contained in Campral).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by acamprosate (the active ingredient contained in Campral).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking acamprosate:More common
+You should check with your doctor immediately if any of these side effects occur when taking acamprosate:More common

 - Extreme feeling of sadness or emptiness

 - severe depression

-Get emergency help immediately if any of the following symptoms of overdose occur while taking acamprosate:
+If any of the following symptoms of overdose occur while taking acamprosate, get emergency help immediately: